Akorede-Q/Akorede-Q/README.md

 </div>

 ## About me
-Forward‑thinking, curious, and hands‑on entry‑level data analyst.
-I turn messy data into clear, actionable insights through cleaning, preprocessing, transformation, and compelling visualizations.
-Comfortable with Python, SQL, Excel, and Power BI, with experience using Google Cloud tools plus marketing analytics via Google Analytics and Google Tag Manager.
+A data analyst who turns messy data into actionable insights.
+I thrive on Excel, Python, Power BI and SQL an i've dabbled in cloud tools to make data flow smarter.
+From dashboards to automated workflows, I make data meaningful.

 ## What I’m doing
 - Building portfolio projects that showcase EDA, KPI tracking, and storytelling dashboards
-- Creating interactive reports in Power BI and Excel
+- Currently working on real world analytics projects and workflow automation experiments
 - Practicing robust data‑wrangling pipelines in Python and SQL

 ## Currently learning